Missouri special session starts Wednesday to renew important Medicaid tax

-JEFFERSON CITY, Mo.– Gov. Parson is calling for a special session to begin tomorrow at noon.
-It will focus on renewing the Federal Reimbursement Allowances (FRA), an important tax that funds the state’s Medicaid program.
+JEFFERSON CITY, Mo. – Missouri Governor Mike Parson is calling for a special session starting Wednesday at noon to renew the Federal Reimbursement Allowance.

+The FRA funds the state’s Medicaid program by taxing healthcare providers like hospitals and nursing homes.
 The special session comes after lawmakers could not reach a compromise before they adjourned from the regular session.
-Parson has threatened major budget cuts if the General Assembly does not renew the important tax by July 1
+Parson has threatened major budget cuts if the General Assembly does not renew the important tax by July 1.

+“Come July 1, if FRA is not extended, my administration will be forced to make budget restrictions across state government,” Parson said.

+Parson gave lawmakers an ultimatum Monday, telling them to find a solution by noon Tuesday or departments like higher education, K-12 education and social services like foster care would suffer.
+The total restrictions Parson mentioned equaled more than $722 million.

 The special session will focus on extending certain allowances, taxes, and assessments that fund the MO HealthNet program.
 Specifically, Governor Parson’s special session call is to: